 Worried that this timeframe won’t work for you?
 Don’t worry, I am completely flexible.
 Just know that in the end, we will capture beautiful portraits of your baby.

 While there are some things you’ll need to make sure you bring along (food for baby, clothing for the adults, any personal (optional) touches to add to your photos), most things you don’t have to worry about bringing with you.
-In the studio is a fully stocked changing table with diapers and wipes, extra unopened pacifiers, blankets and tons of props and accessories to choose from.
+My Andover newborn studio is a fully stocked changing table with diapers and wipes, extra unopened pacifiers, blankets and tons of props and accessories to choose from.

 3. Take Advantage of Our Clothes and Accessories

 Most of the time for newborn photo shoots, your baby is either naked or wrapped in a swaddle.
 That doesn’t mean you can’t add accessories.
-Not only do I have wraps in a variety of colors and textures (I might have a slight etsy addiction!), but I also have an abundance of headbands and hats for teeny newborn heads.
+Not only do I have wraps in a variety of colors and textures (I might have a slight etsy addiction!), but I also have an abundance of headbands and hats for teeny newborn heads in my Andover newborn studio.
 Bringing along a big sibling?
 I even have some bigger kid clothes and accessories!

 4. Bring A Book